wso2/docs-apk/en/docs/create-api/create-and-deploy-apis/ai/create-ai-api-using-rest-api.md

 ```

 !!! note
     To optimize the configuration process, APK presents a VS Code plugin designed to offer syntax highlighting and intelligent suggestions.
 This plugin simplifies the incorporation of rate limitations, new resources, and security configurations into your API.
 Adapt the contents of the APK Configuration file as needed.
-For further details, refer to the section on [Enhance Configuration with APK Config Language Support](../../../../api-management-overview/apk-conf-lang-support/)
+For further details, refer to the section on <a href="../../../../api-management-overview/apk-conf-lang-support" target="_blank">Enhance Configuration with APK Config Language Support</a>.

 !!! note
     The 'ai provider' field should be replaced with the actual AI Provider name and API Version.